League of Nations: Colombia and Peru

 There were several border conflicts between Colombia and Peru in the early part of the 20th century, and in 1922, their governments signed the Salomón-Lozano Treaty in an attempt to resolve them.
 As part of this treaty, the border town of Leticia and its surrounding area was ceded from Peru to Colombia, giving Colombia access to the Amazon River.
 On 1 September 1932, business leaders from Peruvian rubber and sugar industries who had lost land, as a result, organised an armed takeover of Leticia.
 At first, the Peruvian government did not recognise the military takeover, but President of Peru Luis Sánchez Cerro decided to resist a Colombian re-occupation.
 The Peruvian Army occupied Leticia, leading to an armed conflict between the two nations.
 After months of diplomatic negotiations, the governments accepted mediation by the League of Nations, and their representatives presented their cases before the Council.
 A provisional peace agreement, signed by both parties in May 1933, provided for the League to assume control of the disputed territory while bilateral negotiations proceeded.
 In May 1934, a final peace agreement was signed, resulting in the return of Leticia to Colombia, a formal apology from Peru for the 1932 invasion, demilitarisation of the area around Leticia, free navigation on the Amazon and Putumayo Rivers, and a pledge of non-aggression.

 Saar

 Saar was a province formed from parts of Prussia and the Rhenish Palatinate and placed under League control by the Treaty of Versailles.
 A plebiscite was to be held after fifteen years of League rule to determine whether the province should belong to Germany or France.
 When the referendum was held in 1935, 90.3 per cent of voters supported becoming part of Germany, which was quickly approved by the League of Nations Council.

+Eastern Greenland

+In 1933 the international court of the League of Nations ruled in the Danish-Norwegian dispute over Erik the Red's Land (eastern Greenland) that for it to remain Danish, Denmark had to assert its sovereignty there.
+Initially, this presence was in the form of two fixed police stations.
+During the summer of 1941 the Sirius Dog Sled Patrol, first known as the North-East Greenland Sledge Patrol was activated to conduct long-range reconnaissance patrols along the northeast coast of Greenland to prevent a military presence of Nazi Germany there.